jb-engine/challenges_archived/django/README.md

 The first step focuses on Django setup and models.

-- Create a Django app, with Postgres as a database, and Pipenv as a Python dependency manager
+- Create a Django app, with Postgres as a database, and Pipenv as a Python dependency manager.
+(We recommend using a Ubuntu system)

 - Add models to create the following structure: